sstelfox/stelfox.net/content/blog/2019-03-27-merging-overlapping-subnets.md

 #-A INPUT -m udp -p udp --sport 4500 --dport 4500 -j ACCEPT
 ```

-This will allow tunneled packets and key exchange through this firewall.
+This will allow tunneled packets and key exchange through the firewall.
 If
 you're not on AWS when setting this up you may need to uncomment that third
 rule for NAT traversal packets.

 These rules are pretty unrestricted, but we have already narrowed down who will
-actually be able to connect using the security group for these machines.
-By
+be able to connect using the security group for these machines.
+By leaving a
-leaving this specification out here our IPTables rules can remain symmetric on
+more refined specification out of our definition here our IPTables rules can
-both hosts.
+remain symmetric on both hosts making automated management through a devops
+tool simpler.

 Next up there are some specific sysctl settings that need to be adjusted for
 the tunneled packets to not be rejected by the kernel.
-I believe these are
-required because after the packet has been authenticated and decrypted it is
-re-injected into the interface that it was original received on which can
-run-afoul of the reverse path filters, but I could be wrong on this (I'd love
-to hear from you if you know better).
+The reason behind the
+sysctl settings is pretty well [documented on LibreSwan's FAQ][4] if you're
+curious for why they're needed.

 You'll want to append the following to `/etc/sysctl.conf` on both tunnel hosts: